 Once you’ve chosen a software solution you can rest a bit easier, but you can’t just set it up and forget about it.
 Like many things in parenting, keeping your kids safe and healthy online is a constant ongoing process.
 In order for it to work properly, you need to stay actively involved.
 Parental control software is a great start, but it can’t manage everything – not yet, at least!

-How We Chose the Winner
+How We Chose Parental Control Software

 There are quite a few different approaches to parental control software, and they’re not all created equal.
 Here’s a list of the factors we took into consideration during our review process:

 Does it have good filtering tools?

 Like in the world of medicine, there is a great deal of value in prevention.
 A good parental control program will allow you to set up filters to block harmful and objectionable content from the web, preventing young eyes from seeing things they shouldn’t.
 Ideally, it should be customizable but simple to configure.
 Some basic filtering tools are fooled by using a web browser’s private browsing mode or the HTTPS protocol, but the better ones will still filter content accessed using these methods.

 Does it offer comprehensive monitoring options?

 In addition to blocking content, it’s important to know what your kids are up to online.
 You may want to monitor their social media usage, their SMS messages, and any other conversations they have online.
 The best software will allow you to monitor all of these communication methods, and some will even include some sort of real-time location monitoring for mobile devices.